 This post is from the time when SmileDirectClub first began its marketing campaign, from the standpoint of a general dentist’s practice, and the feelings of whether or not online-ordered cosmetic aligners would be taking away market share for dentists.
 The reviews are posted below the article, from those who have used the product or who have questions about it.
+The company declared bankruptcy in 2023.
+Way to take the money and run!

 If you’re not an orthodontist, but you straighten teeth in your dental practice, I’ve got a fistfight just waiting for you.
 Where?
 Thankfully someone else went through the trouble of making this cute little scroll-ey infographic, so I’ll just post it here and save myself the trouble, and the punches.